mopidy/mopidy/docs/api/http.rst

 The Mopidy web server accepts HTTP requests with the POST method to http://localhost:6680/mopidy/rpc, where the ``localhost:6680`` part will vary with your local setup.
+Your requests must also set the Content-Type header to application/json.
 The HTTP POST endpoint gives you access to Mopidy's full core API, but does not give you notification on events.
 If you need to listen to events, you should probably use the WebSocket API instead.